Passchendaele (film): Plot

-In the spring of 1917 after Vimy Ridge, Sergeant Michael Dunne of the 10th Battalion, CEF survives heavy combat but suffers from neurasthenia.
-He is sent home for recovery as a war hero for taking out a German machine gun position.
-While in hospital in Calgary, Alberta, where he had originally enlisted, he meets nurse Sarah Mann (Caroline Dhavernas).

-David Mann (Joe Dinicol) is Sarah's younger brother, ineligible for military service due to asthma but determined to enlist.
-The Manns are ostracized when it becomes known their father died at Vimy Ridge fighting for the Imperial German Army.

-The father of David's girlfriend pulls strings to allow him to enlist.
-Dunne feels responsible for David's wellbeing and reenlists as a private under his mother's maiden name McCrae.
-He promised Sarah to protect her brother.
+Sergeant Michael Dunne of the 10th Battalion, CEF has survived the Battle of Vimy Ridge but suffers from neurasthenia and is sent home to Calgary, Alberta for recovery.
+While in hospital he meets nurse Sarah Mann (Caroline Dhavernas).
+David Mann (Joe Dinicol), Sarah's younger brother, is ineligible for military service due to asthma but is determined to enlist.
+The Manns are ostracized when it becomes known their father died at Vimy Ridge fighting for the Germans.
+The father of David's girlfriend pulls strings to enlist David.
+Dunne reenlists as a private under his mother's maiden name, McCrae, promising Sarah he will protect her brother.

-David and Michael end up in the battlefields of Belgium fighting for their lives.
-Sarah also enlists and follows the 10th as a nurse in triage at an Advanced Dressing Station near the front.
+David and Michael deploy to the Western Front.
+Sarah also enlists and is assigned as a nurse in triage at an Advanced Dressing Station near the front.
 The three arrive in Flanders in time for the Battle of Passchendaele.
-Dunne and Sarah soon meet up again when Dunne brings a wounded man to the aid station.
-Dunne's cover as McCrae is soon blown, he manages to escape punishment and is promoted to platoon leader by Lieutenant Colonel Ormond, who knew him from earlier combat, when his past actions "should have got a V.C." and because of the need for experienced soldiers as high casualties were expected.
+Dunne encounters Sarah when he brings a wounded man to the aid station.
+His cover as McCrae is blown, but he evades punishment and Lieutenant Colonel Ormond promotes him to platoon leader on the strength of his reputation and the need for experienced soldiers.

-When the Canadians launch their attack, the 8th Battalion (90th Winnipeg Rifles), CEF, known as the Little Black Devils, faces a German counter-attack and become pinned down and fight to complete exhaustion.
-Dunne's company is sent to support them.
-After the support company arrives, the 8th Battalion begins to withdraw from the battlefield, believing that they are finally relieved, leaving the job of holding the ground to Dunne's small force.
-As the reality of the war begins to set in, David Mann begins to realize the war was not what he believed it would be.
-Dunne's forces spend the night in their trenches, and as a result of the shelling, David begins to have an asthmatic/panic attack and Dunne calms him down, relieving the problem.